 If you have a health concern, don’t ignore it.

-If you have a health need or concern, call a doctor or other health care professional to see if they’re offering telehealth.
-Even if you think they can’t help without seeing you in person, you may be surprised by what’s possible using telehealth.
+If you have a health need or concern, call a doctor to see if they’re offering telehealth.
+Even if you think your doctor can’t help without seeing you in person, you may be surprised by what’s possible using telehealth.
 Get tips on finding telehealth options.

 Tip: Check out these tips on protecting yourself from COVID-19 fraud.